Penn State - Administrative

 This policy shall not be construed to restrict academic freedom at the University, nor shall it be to restrict constitutionally protected expression.

 Conduct prohibited by this policy may also violate Title IX and Title VII, and other applicable federal and state law.
-Dr. Kenneth Lehrman III, Vice Provost for Affirmative Action is the Title IX Coordinator.
+Paul W. Apicella, JD, is the Title IX Coordinator.
 Deputy Title IX Coordinators include Danny Shaha, Senior Director of the Office of Student Conduct and Kim Lantz Yoder, Equity Officer, Penn State College of Medicine.
 Additional information about how to contact these individuals, or to otherwise pursue or report a violation of this Policy, is set forth below.